mlflow/mlflow/docs/source/tutorial-tracking.rst

 Artifact Store    --artifacts-destination  Models, files, images, in-memory objects, model summary
 ================  =======================  =======================

-Authentication and security varies between stores.
-You may need to set environment variables or configure other credentials, depending on the store type.
-See the documentation for the store type you are using for details.
 This example shows a sample configuration where the backend store is a SQLite database and the artifact store is on a netware share:

 .. code-block:: bash